tx00-web-en/Learning-Material-And-Tasks/material/react-router.md

 - **Purpose**: A special version of `Link` that adds styling attributes to the rendered element when it matches the current URL.
 - **Usage**: Useful for navigation menus where you want to highlight the currently active route.
 - **Additional Props**:
-  - `activeClassName`: Specifies the CSS class to apply when the link is active.
-  - `activeStyle`: Specifies the inline styles to apply when the link is active.
   - `isActive`: A function to determine if the link is active.
 - **Example**:
   ```jsx